 Griddling, like grilling or most forms of cooking, will leave juices behind.
 This is especially the case when cooking meat, and so if you want to anticipate this, you’ll want a griddle that has a large drip tray.

-Depending on the size of your griddle, you will be lifting and tilting it often and so you’ll want to be careful of that.
+Depending on the size and cooking surface of your gas griddles, you will be lifting and tilting it often and so you’ll want to be careful of that.

-Larger griddles, especially ones with wheels, also tend to have some blank space for storing seasoning or preparing food.
-If you’re looking for a stationary outdoor griddle for your backyard that aims to impress, then you can’t get enough of these additional spaces since you won’t worry about how cumbersome the griddle is.
+Larger gas griddles, especially ones with wheels, also tend to have some blank space for storing seasoning or preparing food.
+If you’re looking for a stationary outdoor gas griddle for your backyard that aims to impress, then you can’t get enough of this additional cooking surface.

-Griddles that have grill sections can benefit from more ways to cook their food with the inclusion of a barbecue box.
+Griddles that have grill sections for more cooking surface can benefit from more ways to cook their food with the inclusion of a barbecue box.
 They’re also good for isolating ingredients from the rest of the griddle plate, good for if someone in the family is a fussy eater.

 Which oil is best to use with griddles?